astroenglert/lovoccs_pipe/README.md

 CALIB_CATALOG_REPO="~/calib_catalog_repo" # location of calibrations and refcats
 ```

-By default, the directories are all set for usage on Oscar/CCV here at Brown, but you can customize them as needed.
+By default, the above directories and the filepaths below are all set for usage on Oscar/CCV here at Brown, but you can customize them as needed.

+There are a handful of additional auxilliary files that we use throughout processing, these include:

+1. A database containing calibrations and reference catalogs; the CALIB_CATALOG_REPO variable stores the path
+   - By default, `ingest_data` expects to find a [reference catalog in the Gen3 format](https://pipelines.lsst.io/v/v26_0_0/modules/lsst.meas.algorithms/creating-a-reference-catalog.html) of type `refcat` located in `{CALIB_CATALOG_REPO}/gen3_formatted_new/{CLUSTER_NAME}/refcat`
+   - Later steps also rely on the same set of catalogs stored as .csv's in `{CALIB_CATALOG_REPO}/catalogs_new/{CLUSTER_NAME}`
+   - The calibrations, including `skyframe`, `bfk_kernel`, `flat`, `bias`, and `fringe` frames, should be [created w. the LSP Gen3](https://pipelines.lsst.io/v/v26_0_0/modules/lsst.cp.pipe/constructing-calibrations.html) and certified into a collection called `DECam/calib/certified`.
+This collection should be exported and saved in `{CALIB_CATALOG_REPO}/import_ready_calibs_6/`
+   - These, and a list of all available refcats, also have filepaths specified in `python_scripts/configs/processing_step_configs.sh`

+2. A directory containing colorterms and reference stars to be used during photometric calibration
+   - The filepaths can be configured via the config-file `python_scripts/configs/photometric_correction_config.py`
+   - Columns of the .csv are keyed by band and the rows specify the N-th order term in the polynomial (e.g. row-1 is the linear coefficient)
+   - By default we calibrate using the g-i color of the corresponding reference catalog
+   - The reference stars used to generate the terms are optional, but very useful to plot

+3. A handful of other misc. files stored in `python_scripts/configs/processing_step_configs.sh`
+   - SPECZ_DB is a database containing files used for reference by BPZ (just during plotting as a quality-check)
+      - The expected format is a .csv with at least three headers: ra/dec/z
+      - Should be titled by the cluster name, e.g. `{SPECZ_DB}/{CLUSTER_NAME}_ned_select.csv`; this can be switched by updating the photo_z processing step
+   - EXT_DB contains extinction maps; by default we use IRAS maps
+      - We use the default .fits file that can be (queried directly)[https://irsa.ipac.caltech.edu/applications/DUST/]
+      - The expected directory structure is again based on the cluster name: `{EXT_DB}/{CLUSTER_NAME}.fits`
+   - XRAY_DB specifies some archival X-Ray data that can be drawn over mass_maps for reference
+      - Again, these are just .fits files saved in: `{XRAY_DB}/{CLUSTER_NAME}/Chandra/broad_flux_smoothed.fits`

+# Usage

-After that, you're ready to process!
+You're ready to process!
 Go to the bottom of the script, and uncomment the first step:

 ```
 ...